mickfuzz/phd4/_posts/thesis_chapters/2023-6-5-Data-Methods.md

 The tacit knowledge of children as proficient consumers of games gives them agency in the process of feeding back.

-There is evidence here that frictions involved in dealing with expectations, are helped by the use of a templated game which has an implied narrative and creative frame which scaffolds the initial creative process. (like a core musical style from which to jam from)
+There is evidence here that frictions involved in dealing with expectations, are helped by the use of a templated game which has an implied narrative and creative frame which scaffolds the initial creative process. (like a core musical style from which to jam from, or provided constraints in a drama process which help guide improvisation.)
 This shifts the focus of the microworld concept away from emboddied STEM concepts, often maths or computing concepts, to provide a base for creative expression.